WETA Engages People of All Ages in the Joy of Lifelong Learning

 WETA provides an important service to children and educators in the community, creating initiatives that aid families, teachers and childcare providers in utilizing public television to support and encourage reading skills.
 Additionally, WETA creates public service websites such as the award-winning ReadingRockets.org, ColorinColorado.org; and BrainLine.org, which addresses traumatic brain injury for people of all ages, including members of the military.

 Workplace contributions also support WETA’s acclaimed local and national television productions.
-A top producer of public affairs, history, and arts and cultural programming, WETA creates some of the finest, most-watched programming in television, including the award-winning PBS NewsHour, Washington Week, In Performance at the White House and much more.
+A top producer of public affairs, history, and arts and cultural programming, WETA creates some of the finest, most-watched programming in television, including the award-winning PBS NewsHour, Washington Week and much more.
 This work also includes production partnerships with filmmaker Ken Burns and historian Henry Louis Gates, Jr., with recent broadcasts The Vietnam War and Black America Since MLK: And Still I Rise, respectively.

 As a non-profit, WETA relies on members of the community to support the company’s mission of service.
 It is the collective support of members, donors, listeners, viewers, parents, teachers and many others that sustains WETA’s important work.

 Your gift to WETA is a gift to the people of your community.

 Through your support, you are helping others in Greater Washington and beyond, empowering audiences to share the joy of learning, to stay informed as citizens, to benefit from a deeper understanding of the nation’s history, and to experience the nourishment of the arts and sublime music.
 Your CFC contributions will help WETA continue to provide a unique service to the national capital region, creating content of true consequence and bring important ideas to life on behalf of the public.